amosnier/sha-2/README.md

   [Wikipedia](https://en.wikipedia.org/wiki/SHA-2).
 At the moment, no effort at all has been put on optimization.

+## Notes

+The Makefile is as minimal as possible.
+No effort was put into making it general.
+Its purpose is mainly to ease testing for the developer's host machine.
+The actual implementation is however extremely easy to include in any project, may it use GNU make or any other build tool.

 ## License

 This repository is made available in the public domain.
 See [LICENSE